Table of contents

 Scrumban uses planning on demand.
 This means there is a planning trigger that monitors how many tasks there are left in the backlog.
 Once the number of tasks falls below a certain number, the planning meeting is held and new tasks are added to the backlog.

-There are several strategies the team can follow with the planning meetings.
+There are several strategies the team can follow during the planning meetings.
 Knowing team velocity (how many tasks are finished during an iteration) and how often the requirements change, they can set the planning trigger to go off after every iteration or less often.
 This is up to the team to determine what works best for their process.
 Leaving the possibility to plan frequently or less often.

 As the daily meetings are optional in Scrumban methodology, the next event that happens in each iteration is the Review.
 Once the iteration is over, the Scrumban team presents the finished work to the clients.
 The goal here is to test out the result and gather comments to improve results in the next cycle.

 Lastly, before a new cycle, the whole team sits down in a Retrospective.
-Just like in Scrum, this meeting is there to facilitate team communication and process improvement.
+Just like in Scrum, this Scrumban meeting is there to facilitate team communication and process improvement.
 Team members bring up and discuss process issues that were prominent during the iteration.
 Ideally, the retrospective should end with at least one actionable item for the next iteration.

 1 – What should we start doing?